 It's a little bit lotion, a little bit massage oil—closely related to the candle—but in a class all by itself...the massage bar.
-With ingredients you probably already have on your shelf if you're a candle and soap maker, you can make these decadently easy massage bars.Continue to 2 of 7 below.
+With ingredients you probably already have on your shelf (especially if you're a candle or soap maker), you can make these easy massage bars at home.

 - One part beeswax

 - One part butter—cocoa, shea, or other nut butter

 - One part oil—any oil that is soft at room temperature

 To make the bars, you will also need heating equipment and soap making molds.
 This recipe works well for molds with messages, but any hand-soap-size mold will do.

 The goal in creating the recipe is to have a bar that melts at skin temperature.
 The beeswax melts at about 160 F, the cocoa butter at about 120 F, and the oils are soft at room temperature, so the combination creates a nicely melting bar.

 The butter you use may necessitate adjustments to the ratio.
 For example, cocoa butter has a higher melting point than shea butter, so if you make these bars with shea, you will need to decrease the amount of liquid oil.Continue to 3 of 6 below.